Tools for Planning Your Career Before College

 MAPP Career Test

 The 15-Minute MAPP Career Test comprises 71 different triads, or three statements.
-You choose which one you would most prefer or least prefer, with one left blank.
+Choose which you most or least prefer and leave one blank.
 With so many different combinations, the test produces more than a trillion different test results.

 According to MAPP: